 I always wanted to compile all the funny and sad stories of my family.
 To document what is was like growing up in a small prairie city in the 1960s.

 It says 'Book One' on the inside cover -- are there more?

 Yes.
 Book Two will be about the 1970s and 80s (my teens & 20s), tentatively titled, "14 Turner: Hell to Heaven."
 The third book will be the 1990s onward, tentatively titled, "Satan Ripped My Lung: Dying Stupid."

 Check my book website, DavidGGrade3.com, for a special free-delivery offer for Regina residents, plus links to online delivery sources.

 Is there an audio-book?

 An audio-book for Audible.ca is being created right now.
-There will be a link on the 'Buy Book' page when it's ready to be downloaded in late-2019.
+There will be a link on the 'Buy Book' page when it's ready to be downloaded.
 Right now, you can listen to five excerpts on the book website here.